Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 ### Wakeup (0x04)

 Wakes up all the IOXs from Sleep Mode.
-Will be sent by the GO at least twice within a space of 50 ms. Currently the GO device sends this message 5 times with 10ms between.
+Is sent by the GO at least twice within a space of 50 ms. Currently the GO device sends this message 5 times with 10 ms intervals.

 ### Sleep (0x05)